B.S. in Kinesiology / M.S. in Athletic Training

 Students will follow departmental requirements for admission into the professional phase of the BS in Kinesiology.
 Kinesiology majors who have at least a 3.25 GPA and who will have completed all of their prescribed courses by the spring of their junior year will be eligible to apply for the five-year program.

-Students not accepted or unable to continue with the 3+2 program may complete the remaining requirements for the BS degree in Kinesiology in a concentration that is most suitable to their needs (e.g., Motor Behavior, Applied Exercise Physiology).
-These students may apply to the traditional (4+2) graduate degree program.How to apply
+Students not accepted into the MSAT program or who are unable to continue with the 3+2 program may complete the remaining requirements for the BS degree in Kinesiology in a concentration that is most suitable to their needs (e.g., Motor Behavior, Applied Exercise Physiology).
+Students transitioned to the traditional bachelor’s degree will be welcomed to apply to the MSAT program at the conclusion of their bachelor’s degree.How to apply

 For prospective undergraduate students, we will hold Athletic Training information sessions during Aggie Information Day and Aggieland Saturday.

 Degree: Bachelor’s in Kinesiology / Master’s in Athletic Training

 Emphasis: Athletic Training

 Degrees Offered: Bachelor of Science, Master of Science

 Students continuing into the 4th year of the 3+2 program must finish the entire 156 hours to obtain both the Bachelor’s and Master’s degrees.
 Students will be conferred with two degrees once they complete the 5th year of the concurrent program.

 Students in the 3+2 program will be required to complete the same two-year, 60 hour curriculum as other students admitted to the MSAT program.
 Students will take:

 - 60 hours of graduate course work (24 hours will be applied to the undergraduate degree)